LiaoliaoLiu/CS61A/2. Control/Lecture 3 Control.md

 # Ch.
 1.5 Control
 Executing a control statement determines what the interpreter should do next.
+  - include if statement and while statement
+  - describe what happen next in the program

 ## Feature: *short-circuiting*
 Truth value of a logical expression can sometimes be determined without evaluating all of its subexpressions.